About me

 About this blog…

-I will eat anywhere I think the food might be good wether it has a Michelin star or it’s a bowl of Pho for €4.
-This blog is an exploration of Berlin through its eateries.
+I intend for this blog to be a discovery of Berlin through its eateries.
 I try to take a lot of pictures so that you can see what I am seeing and so that if you decide to visit someplace I’ve been to, you instantly recognise it.

-Remember, this is my blog and illustrates my likes and dislikes – it is an entirely subjective thing so you may find your taste is entirely different from mine.
+Finally, this is my blog and illustrates my likes and dislikes - it is an entirely subjective thing so you may find your taste is entirely different from mine.

-All the pictures posted belong to me.
+All the pictures posted belong to me, please do not steal.

 Very nice blog.
 I enjoy your writing, your stories and the accompanying pictures.
 Thank you for sharing!